LLNL/echemfem/joss/paper.md

 # Summary
 <!---  high-level functionality and purpose of the software for a diverse, non-specialist audience --->
 <!--- motivation --->
-The transition from fossil fuels to renewable energy sources results in a significant rise in clean yet intermittent electricity.
+The transition from fossil fuels to renewable energy has brought about a rapid increase in the availability of clean electricity.
+However, electricity generated from sources such as wind and solar are limited to intermittent operation due to daily and seasonal variation.
-Thankfully, diverse electrochemical technologies, including energy storage and electrochemical manufacturing, can harness this surplus energy that would otherwise go to waste.
+One solution is to utilize electrochemical devices in energy storage and electrochemical manufacturing applications, where they can harness surplus energy and decarbonize chemical industries traditionally reliant on petrochemical feedstocks.
-The increasing prevalence of renewable energy underscores the importance of developing and scaling up these technologies.
+Managing the growing prevalence of renewable energy underscores the importance of developing and scaling up these technologies.
-Likewise, the electrification of transport creates an increasing need for energy-dense electrochemical energy storage devices.
+Likewise, the electrification of transport creates an increasing need for energy-dense electrochemical energy storage devices such as batteries and supercapacitors.
-Naturally, simulation tools are required to assist in the design of performant and industrial-scale electrochemical devices.
+Naturally, simulation tools are required to assist in the design of efficient and industrial-scale electrochemical devices.

 <!--- How modeling is used --->
 Modeling and simulation are used extensively to describe the physics of the electrochemical and transport mechanisms in electrochemical devices.
-These devices have various applications, such as batteries and supercapacitors, which are used for energy storage.
+These devices have many applications, from miniaturized lithium-ion batteries for medical devices up to industrial-scale hydrogen fuel cells for backup power generation.
-Flow batteries function similarly but utilize a flowing electrolyte.
+Energy storage devices include batteries and supercapacitors, as well as flow batteries which utilize a flowing electrolyte instead of a stationary liquid or polymer electrolyte.
+Electrolyzers are devices which use electrical energy to perform electrochemical reactions.
+Some current industrial applications for electrolysis include the color-alkali process for the production of chlorine gas and the Hall-Héroult process for aluminum production.
-Electrolyzers can transform carbon dioxide into useful products or produce hydrogen and oxygen from water.
+Active areas of research include the development of electrolyzers that transform carbon dioxide into useful chemicals and electrolyzers that create hydrogen from water.
-On the other hand, proton-exchange membrane fuel cells reverse this process to harness electricity from hydrogen.
+In the reverse process, fuel cells use fuels such as hydrogen to generate electricity.
-While these devices vary wildly in purpose, the governing equations used to describe them are very similar.
+While electrochemical devices span many scales and industries, the governing equations and underlying physical phenomena remain similar.

 The transport of charged chemical species in a fluid is often modeled using the Nernst-Planck equation, which includes the usual advection and diffusion transport as well as *electromigration*, where charged species are transported by an electric field.